-Treatment Plans are documents that detail all the important things that are related to the implementation of new treatments to manage a risk.
-Treatment plans are typically used for two purposes; as a basis to prioritise risk as part of the Evaluation stage, and, to document how the identified risk will be treated.
-Both aspects are essential as they provide a reliable platform from which any member of the organisation can implement the desired treatment.
-Because of this, treatment plans need to be well documented, clearly defining what tasks needs to be done, by whom and for what purpose.
+Treatment Plans - Treatment plans are typically used for two purposes; as a basis to prioritise risk as part of the Evaluation stage, and, to document how the identified risk will be treated.
+They need to be well documented, clearly defining what tasks needs to be done, by whom and for what purpose.
 Things to include in a treatment plan are:

-- · Reason for selecting treatment options, including expected benefits - Those who are accountable for approving and implementing - Proposed actions - Resource requirements - Performance measures, and reporting and monitoring requirements - Timing and schedule.
+- Reason for selecting treatment options, including expected benefits - Those who are accountable for approving and implementing - Proposed actions - Resource requirements - Performance measures, and reporting and monitoring requirements - Timing and schedule.